olivier-detilleux-sp/workflow-toolbox/README.md

-# Utility Connector for SailPoint IdentityNow
+# Workflow Toolbox for SailPoint Identity Security Cloud

 This connector provides a collection of utility commands for use in SailPoint workflows, including: